maximedaraize/create-scss-website/docs/README.md

 ## Introduction

-A command-line interface for a quick and easy way to structure your scss  ⚡️
+⚡️ A command-line interface for a quick and easy way to organize your scss.

-Generate an scss folder structure anywhere you want in your application, choose what kind of template you want to use (default, blank, custom).
-Start coding faster without having to create the same files over and over
+Generate an scss folder structure anywhere you want in your application.
+Choose what kind of preset you want to use (default, blank, custom).
+Manage your file the same way in every project, and save time doing it.

 ## Getting started